Pinto abalone (Photo by Kathleen R., CC-BY-NC)

 Scuba diving and commercial fisheries resulted in pinto abalone being harvested faster than the population could recover.
 Harvesting of pinto abalone has been illegal in BC since 1990, and all abalone fisheries have been closed.
 The most serious threat to pinto abalone is poaching, which continues to reduce its numbers.

-What is NCC doing to protect the habitat of this species?
+What is NCC doing to help protect the pinto abalone's habitat?

 Protecting areas along British Columbia’s coast will ensure pinto abalone populations have access to suitable habitat.
 The Nature Conservancy of Canada’s (NCC's) work on the West Coast is helping to protect marine habitats that help this species survive.